gmunozfe/tx-ejb-timers-kie-server/README.md

 Transactional EJB Timers (persisted with postgresql) in jBPM
 ========================================================

+This project is used as a reproducer to validate fix provided by [jbpm#1926](https://github.com/kiegroup/jbpm/pull/1926)

 ## Building

 For building this project locally, you firstly need to have the following tools installed locally: